 How long is this course?

 The course runs for 8 weeks and includes lecture, simulated laboratory and clinical experience at area agencies.
-The Phlebotomy course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, covering at least 8 hours per day on weekdays at various local agencies.
+The Phlebotomy Technician course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, covering at least 8 hours per day on weekdays at various local agencies.

 What kind of certification will I receive?

-After successfully completing the program, you will be eligible to sit for the National Certification Agency exam or the American Society of Clinical Pathology exam to become a certified phlebotomist.
+After successfully completing the program, you will be eligible to sit for the National Certification Agency exam or the American Society of Clinical Pathology exam to become a certified Phlebotomy Technician.
 A certificate is issued to those who successfully complete the theory and clinical portion of the course.
 The graduates will sit for a mock certification examination as part of the course.
 There are no excused absences from this course.